Roversa-Robotics/motorcade/README.md

-Simple library for basic controls of Roversa using [codal-microbit-v2](https://github.com/lancaster-university/microbit-v2-samples)
+Simple library for basic controls of Roversa using [codal-microbit-v2](https://github.com/lancaster-university/microbit-v2-samples) servo examples to control the Feetech FS90R continuous servo motors.
+This allows input values to be mapped onto the existing servo functions in the library.
+This can easily be modified to take any input and map its ranges onto the servo functions.

 add:
 `#include "servoRoversa.h"`
-to main.cpp to use the basic driving functions of Roversa.
+to **main.cpp** to use the basic driving functions of Roversa.

-For example in main.cpp:
+For example in **main.cpp**:
 ```
 #include "MicroBit.h"
 #include "servoRoversa.h"